adaptris/interlok-docs-legacy/index.md

 sidebar: home_sidebar
 permalink: index.html
 toc: false
 summary: This is the Interlok Documentation website.
-Choose a document and start enjoying the documentation.
+Choose a document and start reading.
 ---

 Of course there must be an obligatory [xkcd](http://xkcd.com) reference.